ajsmith607/thisismitime/content/miwai/adapting-mitime.md

 Obviously, each mi represents a quarter of your productive day, which I call *midai*.
 Then, within each mi of Standard Mitime, mihours are equivalent to normal hours, and each hour is divided into quarters hours, if needed, so the effort to translate to and from mitime is minimal.

-In a matter of days, this structure became second nature, and instead of thinking about *what time it is* in terms of standard time-telling, I instead became increasingly aware of *where I am in midai*.
+In a matter of days, this structure became second nature, as I began to associate the times listed above with their corresponding mi, and I conceptually shifted from thinking about *what time it is* in terms of standard time-telling, to an awareness of *where I am in midai*.
+For example, when 10AM arrives, I know that I am already a quarter of the way through my day, and I know immediately if I am on schedule, or need to adjust.
 Mitime is a constant reminder of the value of time and helps sustain a healthy sense of urgency.
 In mitime, wasted time is painfully apparent.

 Knowing the time precisely is obviously also very useful in many cases, most obviously, when keeping appointments.
 But in terms of accomplishing daily goals, knowing the precise time by itself gives little useful information.

 Mitime provides a more natural time structure that immediately communicates how effectively time is being used.
 Its minimalistic approach excludes unnecessary precision for easier understanding and application.
+The structure of mitime supports effective prioritization, overall efficiency, as well as the ability to quickly adapt to changing conditions.